 Vitamin B1: Thiamin

 Thiamin is necessary for the growth and development of cells.
 You need it for energy production and a healthy nervous system.

 Vitamin B2: Riboflavin

-Riboflavin helps convert nutrients from food into different chemical reactions.
+Riboflavin helps break down nutrients from food so your bod can use them.
 It also works with folate, B12, B6, and choline to keep your levels of homocysteine (an amino acid) in check.
 High homocysteine levels are associated with an increased risk of heart disease.

 Vitamin B3: Niacin

 Niacin helps produce sex and stress hormones.
 It also builds and repairs DNA 🧬.
 It even acts as an antioxidant to help keep inflammation levels low.